davidk/part-fillers/README.md

 # Part Fillers!

-This is a public repository containing a list of what you can buy when shipping charges are costlier than what you're ordering!
-The idea is that you'll almost always not feel guilty when buying stuff on this list, since they're common components or easy little projects.
-If you live in Shenzhen or Akihabara, please feel free to ignore this entire list. :)
+This is a public repository containing a list of what you can buy when shipping charges feel like they're a bit much for what little you are ordering.
+Add more stuff!

+The idea is that you'll not feel guilty when buying stuff on this list, since they're common components or easy little projects.
+If you live in Shenzhen or Akihabara, please feel free to ignore this entire list (also, please ship a bunch of purple/pink LEDs over). :)

 Also, please feel free to fork, add your own, and send a pull request to incorporate stuff.
 Tables in Markdown are pretty easy :)